GammaStrategies/awesome-uniswap-v3/README.md

 - [A Guide for Choosing Optimal Uniswap V3 LP Positions, Part 1](https://lambert-guillaume.medium.com/a-guide-for-choosing-optimal-uniswap-v3-lp-positions-part-1-842b470d2261) - Statistical analysis of LP positions
 - [A Guide for Choosing Optimal Uniswap V3 LP Positions, Part 2](https://lambert-guillaume.medium.com/a-guide-for-choosing-optimal-uniswap-v3-lp-positions-part-2-4a94b0a12886) - Derivation of "effective liquidity", combining expected time spent "in the money" with the Uniswap v3 capital efficiency.
 - [Pricing Uniswap v3 LP Positions: Towards a New Options Paradigm?](https://lambert-guillaume.medium.com/pricing-uniswap-v3-lp-positions-towards-a-new-options-paradigm-dce3e3b50125) - Analysis of the risk-reward tradeoffs of one tick positions in Uniswap v3 when interpreted as options
+- [On-chain Volatility and Uniswap v3](https://lambert-guillaume.medium.com/on-chain-volatility-and-uniswap-v3-d031b98143d1) - Derivation of the implied volatility of a one-tick LP position on Uniswap v3.

 #### Layer 2 Reserach
 - [Understanding Fees in Optimistic Ethereum: Part 1](https://optimismpbc.medium.com/what-to-expect-when-eths-expecting-part-1-9bb5cbccb7c1) - Research on swap fee changes from Optimism
 - [The Costs of Uniswap v3 Active Management](https://medium.com/gamma-strategies/the-costs-of-uniswap-v3-active-management-7dd1c160fdd) - Research on LP costs, including early Optimism LP estimates

+#### Concentrated Liquidity Provision Hedging
+- [Gamma transforms: How to hedge squeeth using Uni V3](https://lambert-guillaume.medium.com/gamma-transforms-how-to-hedge-squeeth-using-uni-v3-da785cb8b378) - Research on hedging squeeth to have zero gamma.
+-

 <a name="Developer tools" />